- Restore a common area that is currently covered with lawn into a garden

 Habitat restoration refers to projects meant to replenish an ecosystem‘s natural resources following natural or man-made damage.
 In some cases, habitat restoration is critically important to the survival of native species, the integrity of soil or water, and the continued existence of a natural ecosystem.
 Our goal is to repair our ecological footprint.
 Engaging in habitat restoration of any kind will help ensure the future of ecosystems that have existed before us.

-The garden will be installed in a common area located in Broadlands community (see below) and will be open to public.
 This project supports the community’s commitment to enhance and maintain wildlife habitats.
 Broadlands became the 25th Certified Community Wildlife Habitat™ by National Wildlife Federation in February, 2008.

 During the September 2012 board meeting, Broadlands Home Owners Assoc., has approved the design by John Magee, a landscape designer located in Loudoun County who has been nationally recognized and seen in gardening magazines along with having had a special appearance as a native plant expert on Animal Planet’s “Backyard Habitat” program.